18 facts about Semana Santa to help you plan your visit

 3 - In Spain, the biggest celebrations occur in Andalucía, across the south.
 Seville, Málaga, Córdoba and Granada are some of the most famous cities for their processions.
 You can visit any of these on our Andalucía self-drive trip, timed to coincide with the festivities.
 In the north, León, Valladolid and Santiago de Compostela are among the well-known.

-4 - Zamora, near Valladolid, is home to one of the oldest traditions (13th century).
+4 - Zamora, near Valladolid, is home to one of the oldest traditions, dating back to the 13th century.
 Nocturnal processions are marked with silence and meditation.

 5 - In southern Spain, participants sing flamenco-origin 'saeta' (literally arrow to the heart) during the processions.
 Despite increased visitor numbers coming to watch the celebrations, the week retains a deeply significant meaning for Andalucíans.
 Little has changed or been adapted for the benefit of tourists over time.